eic/epic-analysis/README.md

       for instructions how to build your own image (which would allow you to change the default UID, or anything else you want)
   - once you are in the Docker container, proceed with the **Building** section below
+  - note: the Singularity container is likely more user-friendly

 ## Option 2: Setup your own environment